 Let’s see what the research has to say.

-Should I train fasted?
+Should I train while fasting?

 The idea here is that exercising when fasted improves weight loss.
 Because no food has been eaten, the body uses stored fat for fuel, and you lose fat.

-And there are some other issues with fasted exercise.
+Plus, there are some other issues with fasted exercise.

 One is that the body in a fasted state might also use muscle for fuel.
 You’d still see weight loss on the scale, but this isn’t the kind of weight loss we typically want (one reason fat loss vs. weight loss are two different things).